jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

 ## Subtyping

-The following definition of subtyping closely follows the algorithmic typing rules in Chapter 16 of
-_Types and Programming Languages_ (TAPL) by Benjamin Pierce.
+The following definition of subtyping closely follows the algorithmic subtyping rules in Chapter 16 of _Types and Programming Languages_ (TAPL) by Benjamin Pierce.

 ```